 Selling a property may also incur some added costs for example if there is a problem with the current lease or perhaps structural alterations have been made without any relevant consents such as planning permission or building regulation consent then the costs to indemnify (insure) against or to put right the lease are usually paid by the seller, these are explained on an individual basis as landlords have a different price scales and insurers only quote on a particular building or situation.
 On a sale or grant of a new lease of a property the disbursements may include Land Registry fees for obtaining official copies of the title documentation.

 For Probate..The costs for obtaining Probate and the administration of a deceased person's estate can vary depending on the value and complexity of the person's estate.
-The usual disbursements for Probate are swearing of an Oath for each executor, advertising in the local or national press, bankruptcy-only land charges search per beneficiary and the Probate application fee (for solicitors) which is at present £155.
+The usual disbursements for Probate may be the costs involved advertising in the local or national press, bankruptcy-only land charges search per beneficiary, completion and application of the appropriate Probate form ( the application fee to solicitors is at present £155).
 Any inheritance tax liable is usually paid from the estate click here to see HMRC website calculator.
 All costs are discussed at every stage of the process.

 For Licensing...
 The licensing authority will charge a licence fee that is based on the rateable value of the property.
 Application fees range from £100 to £1,905, depending on the fee band of your venue.
 If your premises does not have a rateable value it will fall into the lowest fee band.